 Social media sites like Facebook also post VA jobs, but the key to utilizing social media to your advantage is to network and ask your communities to share your service.

-You can also reach out to the local business to hire you as their virtual assistant, or you can also post about your services on freelancing websites like Fiverr, Freelancer, Upwork, People per hour, and task rabbit among many other.
+You can also reach out to local businesses to hire you as their virtual assistant, or you can also post about your services on freelancing websites like Fiverr, Freelancer, Upwork, People per Hour, and Task Rabbit, among many others.

 5. Do NOT Stop Learning